stivalaa/bionetworks_estimations/README.md

 The EstimNetDirected software for estimating ERGM parameters for directed networks (which now also handles undirected and bipartite networks) is available from https://sites.google.com/site/alexdstivala/home/estimnetdirected or GitHub: https://github.com/stivalaa/EstimNetDirected.

 The older Estimnet software for estimating ERGM parameters for undirected networks is available from https://web.archive.org/web/20221007014617/http://www.estimnet.org/.
-(EstimNetDirected can now, despite the name, also estimated ERGM models for undirected and bipartite networks).
+(EstimNetDirected can now, despite the name, also estimate ERGM models for undirected and bipartite networks).

 The [statnet](https://statnet.org/) software collection of R packages is available from CRAN at https://cran.r-project.org/web/packages/statnet/index.html